 - Teacher guidance materials explain connections across core concepts, Scientific and Engineering Practices (SEPs), and Recurring Themes and Concepts (RTCs).
 These are referenced and defined in the Grades 6-8 Program Guide, which includes a data table that shows how the core concepts are vertically aligned across grades 6-8. - The Grades 6-8 Program Guide instructs the teacher on the integration of the core concepts, SEPs, and RTCs.
 The Program Guide states, "The scientific and engineering practices, recurring science themes, and core scientific concepts are not intended to be learned in isolation.
 Instead, students develop an understanding of core scientific concepts best when they are engaged in scientific and engineering practices, and students learn scientific and engineering practices best when they use them to develop an understanding of core science concepts.
 By actually engaging as scientists or engineers, students are able to build conceptual understanding through direct observations and interactions, which solidifies and deepens their comprehension of scientific core concepts."
 It also includes guidance for facilitating questioning, ameliorating group dynamics, and conducting investigations. - The materials are written in the 5E format.
 In Engage, the materials explicitly guide students to use the lens of a focus recurring theme as they investigate evidence throughout Explore and document their new learning and evidence in Explain.
-Phenomenon Check-Ins, throughout Explore, allow students to make connections across three dimensions as they figure out the phenomenon introduced in Engage.
+Phenomenon Check-Ins throughout Explore allow students to make connections across three dimensions as they figure out the phenomenon introduced in Engage.
 The robust lesson-level teacher support includes targeted discussion prompts, sample models with annotations related to the RTC and content connections, and strategies for students to make concept.
 This plan guides the facilitation of the lesson and may provide details on the facilitation of the SEPs and RTCs within that lesson.
-The lesson plans also include targeted discussion prompts, sample models for students to make connections across all three dimensions and may provide to the facilitation of the SEPs and RTCs within that lesson.
-The lesson plans also include targeted discussion prompts, sample models for students to make connections across all three dimensions related to the RTC and content connections, and strategies for students to make connections across all three dimensions.
+The lesson plans also include targeted discussion prompts, sample models for students to make connections across all three dimensions and may provide targeted discussion prompts, sample models are students to the RTC and content connections, and strategies for students to the SEPs and RTCs within that lesson.
+The lesson plans also include targeted discussion prompts, sample models with annotations related to the RTC and content connections, and strategies for students to make connections across all three dimensions.